ubc-subbots/software-start-here/README.md

 4. Create a ROS 2 C++ package inside the repository named "challenge" with a node named "solution" (ROS2 tutorials refer to dev_ws/src, in your case this should be software-start-here/src).
 5. Fill in your node so that it can command the turtlesim node to perform a sine motion.
 6. **Bonus** Write a launch file to launch a turtlesim node and your node together.
-7. push your node to Git and let Jake or Logan know that you've completed the challenge!
+7. push your node to Git and let one of the leads know that you've completed the challenge!